torognes/vsearch/README.md

 * `--topn <int>` (Default all)

+## Dependencies

+Compiling VSEARCH requires the following libraries:

+* libcrypto and libssl (CommonCrypto for Mac / OpenSSL for Linux)
+* libz 1.2.8 (zlib) (optional)
+* libbz2 1.0.6 (bzip2lib) (optional)

+The CommonCrypto/OpenSSL libraries are used for generation of MD5 or SHA1 sequence hashes for sequence relabelling.
+The optional zlib and bzip2lib libraries are used for reading compressed FASTA and FASTQ input files.

 ## VSEARCH license and third party licenses

 The VSEARCH code is dual-licensed either under the GNU General Public License version 3 or under the BSD 2-clause license.
 Please see LICENSE.txt for details.